Ringwood Town Council

 The Meeting House, Meeting House Lane

-Built in 1727 by English Presbyterians, the Meeting House is the best example of its kind in Hampshire and one of the best nationally, which merits its Grade 11* rating.
+Built in 1727 by English Presbyterians, the Meeting House is the best example of its kind in Hampshire and one of the best nationally, which merits its Grade II* rating.
 Complete with galleries and box pews, it is now an exhibition and local history centre open every morning except Sundays.

 St. Peter & St. Paul's Church

 A church has stood on this site since Saxon times and was mentioned in the Doomsday book.
 It was rebuilt in the early middle ages and again in Victorian times (1853-1855).
 Many of the original features of the Early English church have been retained, including the medieval Purbeck marble shafts.
+The window in the south transept was beautifully restored in 2022.

 35 - 41 High Street & Old Market House